-Chainsaws are a versatile, time-saving, and very powerful tools.
+Chainsaws are versatile, time-saving, and very powerful tools.
 It is important that you match the right saw with the job that you have to do and your experience level.

 Always remember to ask yourself the following questions.
 How experienced am I using a chainsaw?
 What do I plan to cut with my chainsaw?
 How big is the cutting job?

-If you are a professional, the simplest answer to all the three questions would be to get a powerful saw that is equipped for heavy-duty applications.
+If you are a professional, the simplest answer to all three questions would be to get a powerful saw that is equipped for heavy-duty applications.

 Choose a tool that fits your hand for good control.
 In this case, we recommend top handle configuration, especially if you will be cutting in trees.